maddenj8/charge-guide/technical_spec/technical_spec.md

 #### 4 Problems and Resolutions

 Getting sftp working to transfer the files from the server to the device was an issue at first as using a sftp on a setup on a laptop in the lab was not working as there was a firewall in place.
 This was resolved by sshing into dcu servers to start the bash script to update the data then using sftp on the phone to get the data.

-The split.py and parse.py were part of one larger program but there was an issue where chaddemo_output.txt would be concanated onto ccs_output.txt.
-This was resolved after some time by putting the split and parse functions into seprate progams.
+The split.py and parse.py were part of one larger program but there was an issue where chaddemo_output.text would be concatenated into ccs_output.text.
+This was resolved after some time by putting the split and parse functions into separate programs.

-Selecting diffrent routs was at one point accomplissed by clicking on the destnation flag and then selecting the charger then selecting the destnation in a seprate acctivity.
-This solution was not realisticly compatable with multible stops on as there would be upto 4 buttons per charger.
-There was a better solution propoed wehre a buttion whould be drawn on the main page when a route is drawn and then use waypoints in google maps.
+Selecting different routes was at one point accomplished by clicking on the destination flag and then selecting the charger then selecting the destination in a separate activity.
+This solution was not realistically compatible with multiple stops on as there would be upto 4 buttons per charger.
+There was a better solution proposed were a button should be drawn on the main page when a route is drawn and then use waypoints in google maps.

-There was a issue where on the volkswagen e golf 24 Kwh was being selected was reporeted by a tester as causing the app to crash.
-This was because the string "e golf 24 Kwh" was being parsed and the program did not expect the model being the model being 4 words long rather than 3 words long this was resoled by replacing e golf with e-golf.
+There was a issue where on the volkswagen e golf 24 Kwh was being selected was reported by a tester as causing the app to crash.
+This was because the string e golf 24 Kwh was being parsed and the program did not expect the model being the model being 4 words long rather than 3 words long this was resolved by replacing e golf with e-golf.

 On two occasions using large images caused the app to crash.
-The hamburger icon on the navagaton drawer was 1000 x 1000 which caused it to crash on one phone lag on another and run just fine on another phone.
+The hamburger icon on the navigation drawer was 1000 x 1000 which caused it to crash on one phone lag on another and run just fine on another phone.
 This was resolved by making the image smaller.
-A simalar thing occoured when the help page was running very slowly as the images has to be rescalled.
+A similar thing occurred when the help page was running very slowly as the images has to be recalled.

-Getting location of the user took several days as it was complicated as it required checking for premissions and having several catch and accept statements that took about a week to get in order.
+Getting location of the user took several days as it was complicated as it required checking for permissions and having several catch and accept statements that took about a week to get in order.

-We tryed to estmate the arrival time by just assuming an average speed of 90 Kph but this was found to overestmate the time of arrival for short journey and underestmate the arrival time for short journeys sometimes by a factorof two so this feture was droped.
-Using the google maps api would have worked but there was not enfough time.
+We tried to estimate the arrival time by just assuming an average speed of 90 Kph but this was found to overestimate the time of arrival for short journey and underestimate the arrival time for short journeys sometimes by a factor of two so this feature was dropped.
+Using the google maps api would have worked but there was not enough time.

 #### 5 Installation Guide